1

 What does a patient access person do?

 A patient access person, also known as a patient access representative, is responsible for scheduling appointments, verifying patient information and insurance coverage, and assisting patients with registration processes.
-They often use electronic health record (EHR) systems and must have strong communication and organizational skills to ensure smooth patient flow and accurate billing.
+They often use electronic health record (EHR) systems and need strong communication and organizational skills to ensure smooth patient flow and accurate billing.

 What Are Patient Access Jobs?